Time Management in the Workplace - Get control Now

 You can travel backwards and forwards across the bridges at any time to strengthen these links to action.

-Consciousness and Choice characterize the Know it Defenses.
+Consciousness and Choice characterize Know it

 Commit and Control are the drivers in the Do it phase of executing this approach.